nrrb/qualtrics-js/lookup-values-once/README.md

 * Validation Type: Custom Validation
 * Custom Validation - rule 1: question choice Matches Regex `^([0-1]\n){4}[0-1][\n]*$` - exactly 5 lines with either a 0 or 1 on each
 * Custom Validation - (AND) rule 2: question choice Matches Regex `^(1[0|\n]*){3}[0|\n]*$` - exactly 3 of the lines are a 1
-* Custom Validation - error message: [Custom Message](https://www.qualtrics.com/support/survey-platform/survey-module/editing-questions/validation/#CustomValidationMessages)
+* Custom Validation - error message ([Qualtrics documentation](https://www.qualtrics.com/support/survey-platform/survey-module/editing-questions/validation/#CustomValidationMessages), [YouTube video demonstration](https://www.youtube.com/watch?v=1JL74Hfir1A))

 It’s simple to modify the regular expressions used in the custom validation for any number of required lines and 1’s.
 For example, for 100 required lines and 60 of them being 1’s, the regular expressions would be: